Crafting In-context Examples according to LMs' Parametric Knowledge

 \section{Introduction}

 Large language models (LLMs) can perform competitively on knowledge-rich tasks such as question answering via in-context demonstrations~\citep{brown2020language}.
-In such scenarios, in-context examples are used not only to teach the LLM the mapping from inputs to outputs, but also to invoke the LLM's parametric knowledge.
+In such scenarios, in-context examples are used not only to teach the LLM the mapping from inputs to outputs, but also to invoke the LLM's parametric knowledge~\citep{liu2021makes, Agrawal2022IncontextES}.
 Given such role of in-context examples, we examine how the LLM's parametric knowledge of in-context examples impact the effectiveness of in-context examples.

 Let's imagine a very challenging in-context example set, where LLMs cannot answer any of in-context examples from its parametric knowledge.
-For example, in-context examples can query knowledge about recent events that happened after pre-training.
-These in-context examples will teach the model to generate plausible-looking responses, but may encourage hallucination as a result.
+For example, in-context examples can query knowledge about recent events that happened after pre-training~\citep{Lazaridou2021MindTG}.
+These in-context examples may teach the model to generate plausible-looking responses, but also encourage hallucination as a result.
 On the other hand, if we only provide in-context examples where LLM can easily answer, would LLM learn to make an educated guess on more challenging evaluation examples?

 We pose a suite of research questions connecting parametric knowledge of an LM on in-context examples and its impact on model predictions.
 Figure~\ref{fig:overview} provides our study overview.
-We mainly evaluate on multi-answer QA datasets~\cite{min2020ambigqa,malaviya2023quest,amouyal2022qampari}, a challenging knowledge-rich task, and a math QA dataset~\cite{Cobbe2021TrainingVT}, which requires reasoning from LLM.
-Multi-answer QA datasets further allows a controlled study where we fix the question and vary a choice of answer from a set of valid answers, or how we order answers based on model's parametric knowledge of individual answer.
+We mainly focus on multi-answer QA datasets~\cite{min2020ambigqa,malaviya2023quest,amouyal2022qampari} since they allow selecting and ordering the answers among multiple answers.
+Furthermore, we evaluate on a math QA dataset~\cite{Cobbe2021TrainingVT} and two NLI datasets~\cite{Dagan2005ThePR, Bowman2015ALA}, which require reasoning from LLMs.

 We first compare providing `known' or `unknown' in-context examples (Section~\ref{pkexp}).
 We operationalize `known' in-context examples as those LM can correctly predict with in-context learning.
 We do not observe a clear winner between two choices, with results varying depending on the dataset.
-Throughout all datasets, however, providing in-context examples that have a mixture of known and unknown information leads to superior performance compared to solely known or unknown in-context examples.
+Throughout all datasets, however, providing a set of in-context examples that have a mixture of known and unknown information leads to superior performance compared to a set consisting solely of known or unknown in-context examples.